NarendraKhadayat/baril-village-website/README.md

 # baril-village-website
-The Trusted community website for Baril Village, located in Shailyashikhar-1, Darchula, Nepal.
-This project aims to showcase & featuring the local culture, traditions, history, images and a helpful AI chatbot(M).
+Created out of passion this is the Trusted community website for Baril Village, located in Shailyashikhar-1, Darchula, Nepal.
+This project aims to showcase & featuring the local culture, traditions, history, images and a helpful chatbot(M).

 ![Baril Village Thumbnail](images/baril-thumbnail.jpg)